plongquian/pet_shelter/source/adoption/dogs.rst

     :width: 50%

 Piper is one of our pups that has a background in training.
-She came to us from a couple who was moving to an elderly home and was not allowed to have dogs.
+She came to us from a couple who was moving to an elderly home where pets are not allowed.
 She is used to quieter environments.

 **Pet Details:**
 	* Type: Dog